gsimsekfb/dao_ethereum/README.md

 Currently, deployed on testnet Goerli and can be used by everyone:
 https://goerli.etherscan.io/address/0xd56fb03d65efbcc9dbcf405d604e4c6228f0c649#writeContract

-To use this contract (e.g. create and read proposals), simply install Metamask, create account and get free Eth from https://goerlifaucet.com/.
+To use this contract (e.g. create, vote on proposals etc..), simply install Metamask, create account and get free Eth from https://goerlifaucet.com/.

 ### Create new proposal
 <img src="files/write.jpg" width="650">